 Relativity at least finds a place for gravity in the contours of the the spacetime geodesic but it doesn’t fare so well when it comes to the other recent big thing in physical theory, Quantum Mechanics.
 This very successful model is strangely muted when it comes to gravity.

 Quantum Mechanics deals with energy levels that give matter its structure and properties.
 These energy magnitudes overwhelm any effect that gravity might exercise and as a result it just doesn’t rate, everything works fine without it.
-But nevertheless it is dogged by demands that it be ‘unified’ with the with the gravitational geodesic assertions of relativity.
-Much time and effort has been devoted to resolving the issue and a number of addons such as Loop Quantum Gravity and String Theory have been developed in the attempt to include gravity in the picture.
+But nevertheless it is dogged by demands that it be ‘unified’ with the gravitational geodesic assertions and transformations of relativity.
+Much time and effort has been devoted to resolving the issue and a number of add-ons such as Loop Quantum Gravity and String Theory have been developed in the attempt to include gravity in the picture.
 But all are problematic in some way, for example,

 …1) Loop quantum gravity is a way to quantise space time while keeping what General Relativity taught us.
 It is independent of a background gravitational field or metric.
 So it should be if we are dealing with gravity.
 Also, it is formulated in 4 dimensions.
 The main problem is that the other forces in nature, electromagnetic, strong and weak cannot be included in the formulation.
 Nor it is clear how loop quantum gravity is related to general relativity.